 Social media is a fantastic way to boost your brand awareness and grow your sales in Mexico.
 Mexican consumers and businesses are reactive and engaged online: post great relevant content and watch it ricochet around your target prospect base!
 On top of that, online marketing prices are reasonable compared to many other large markets.
 So, if you get your social media and online marketing right, the return on investment for brand awareness and the sales that can go with it, are rapid.
 Below we share some of our insights to the Mexican online world that we use as international marketers to help our clients build their brand, sales and business in Mexico.

-With over 127 million consumers, rising income levels and an increasingly sophisticated manufacturing and supply chain landscape, Mexico is attracting the attention of global exporters.
+With over 128 million consumers, rising income levels and an increasingly sophisticated manufacturing and supply chain landscape, Mexico is attracting the attention of global exporters.
 And social media is the ideal way to build the awareness and trust that are so needed to the buyer’s journey.
-Social media is the number 1 reason most Mexicans go online.
-Before checking emails or searching on Google, Mexicans check out their numerous WhatsApp accounts, log onto their Facebook accounts and express their views online.
+Social media is the #1 reason most Mexicans go online.
+Before checking emails or searching on Google, Mexican consumers check out their mainstream WhatsApp accounts, log onto their Facebook accounts and express their views online.
 The near 100% penetration rate for Facebook in Mexico, explains why according to Juan Pablo Tejela, CEO of Metricool, “most brands [in Mexico] now consider a presence on Facebook to be obligatory”, with Twitter and Instagram close behind.

 Historically, traditional media and corporate messages have not always been the most reliable, meaning that Mexican consumers and even businesses are used to reaching out to peer groups and looking at individual experiences.
 Equally, poor internet connection and the high volume of smartphone users mean that websites are unpopular among Mexican consumers – they prefer to use the easy-access, mobile-friendly social media platforms.
 This means that much of Mexican business happens via smartphones: these are ubiquitous in Mexican society (133% penetration – they have more smartphones than households!), so Mexicans carry the internet around with them at all times.